Universality of Top Rank Statistics for Brownian Reshuffling: Basic definitions and formulation of the problem

 which is ubiquitous in economic systems and many other real world systems.
 Since the map between the growth rate $x$ and the quantity $w=e^x$ is monotonous, the ranks of $w_i$'s follow the same dynamics as the ranks of $x_i$'s.

-Since in this work we are mainly interested in the leaders of the ranking, the details of the potential $V(x)$ are less important to us as long as the potential warrants the existence of a stationary state with a probability distribution having an exponential tail.
-Therefore, as a prototype model, we consider diffusion with a constant negative drift and a reflective wall at the origin of the real axis, to guarantee a stationary state.
+Since we are mainly interested in the leaders of the ranking in this work, the details of the potential $V(x)$ are less important to us, as long as the potential warrants the existence of a stationary state with a probability distribution having an exponential tail.
+Therefore, as a prototype model, we consider diffusion on the positive real half-axis with a constant negative drift and a reflective wall at the origin of the real axis, which ensures the existence of a stationary state.
 We believe that this is the simplest model of this type.
 The model is analytically solvable and thus allows us to establish a benchmark for a broader class of models.